opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `DOUBLE`

-**DOUBLE [value]**

-Coerce Value to Double.
+**Coerce Value to Double.**

+**(DOUBLE  value)**

 Value may be a Number, String, any object or NIL.String will be parsed as number using same rules as numeric literals.
 The floating point values will be truncated.

 **builtin function** defined at  **class io.opsit.explang.Funcs$DOUBLE**

 ### `FLOAT`

-**FLOAT [value]**

-Coerce Value to Float.
+**Coerce Value to Float.**

+**(FLOAT  value)**

 Value may be a Number, String, any object or NIL.String will be parsed as number using same rules as numeric literals.
 The floating point values will be truncated.

 **builtin function** defined at  **class io.opsit.explang.Funcs$FLOAT**

 ### `INT`

-**INT [value]**

-Coerce value to Integer.
+**Coerce value to Integer.**

+**(INT  value)**

 Value may be a Number, String, any object or NIL.String will be parsed as number using same rules as numeric literals.
 The floating point value will be truncated.

 **builtin function** defined at  **class io.opsit.explang.Funcs$INT**

 ### `LONG`

-**LONG [value]**

-Coerce Value to Long.
+**Coerce Value to Long.**

+**(LONG  value)**

 Value may be a Number, String, any object or NIL.String will be parsed as number using same rules as numeric literals.
 The floating point values will be truncated.

 **builtin function** defined at  **class io.opsit.explang.Funcs$LONG**

 ### `SHORT`

-**SHORT [value]**

-Coerce Value to Short.
+**Coerce Value to Short.**

+**(SHORT  value)**

 Value may be a Number, String, any object or NIL.String will be parsed as number using same rules as numeric literals.
 The floating point values will be truncated.

 **builtin function** defined at  **class io.opsit.explang.Funcs$SHORT**

 ### `STRING`

-**STRING [value]**

-Coerce Value to String.
+**Coerce Value to String.**

+**(STRING  value)**

 Value may be any object or NIL: NIL is converted to String "NIL", any other object converted using it's toString() method

 **builtin function** defined at  **class io.opsit.explang.Funcs$STRING**